rich-bit/BlockBrawl/README.md

 Runs okay right now though.

-The gamepads we are using (cool NES-replicas) don't map correctly in monogame, so we might fork this project for correct gamepad mapping and keyboard version.
+The gamepads we are using ( cool [+..••] NES-replicas ) don't map correctly in monogame, so we might fork this project for correct gamepad mapping and keyboard version.